MerDerp/RLTurbulenceRejection/README.md

 Then, start with the TD3 agent and run that to get all those values correct

-Following this, open the Trainagent file, and run this.
+Following this, open the EEEtrain file, and run this.
 This should automatically open the simulink and load the model

 The rest are just support functions.